Brock Hall, Maryland

+History

+Brock Hall CDP was created for the 2010 U.S. census; previously it was defined as being a part of Greater Upper Marlboro CDP.

+In the 2020 U.S. census, a portion of Brock Hall was re-defined by the U.S. Census Bureau as being part of the new Brown Station CDP.

 Geography

 Brock Hall is located in eastern Prince George's County, approximately 11 mi east of the boundary of the District of Columbia and 2 mi north of Upper Marlboro.
 U.S. Route 301 forms the eastern boundary of the community.

 As of the 2010 census, the CDP had a total area of 35.6 sqkm, of which 35.3 sqkm was land and 0.3 sqkm, or 0.98%, was water.

 Demographics

+Brock Hall first appeared as a census designated place in the 2010 U.S. census formed out of part of deleted Greater Upper Marlboro CDP and additional area.

 2020 census

-Note: the US Census treats Hispanic/Latino as an ethnic category.
-This table excludes Latinos from the racial categories and assigns them to a separate category.
-Hispanics/Latinos can be of any race.

 Government and infrastructure

 Prince George's County Police Department District 2 Station is in Brock Hall and has a Bowie postal address.

 Education

 Prince George's County Public Schools operates public schools serving the census-designated place.

-Elementary schools serving sections of the CDP are Arrowhead, Barack Obama, Patuxent, and Pointer Ridge.
+Elementary schools serving sections of the CDP (as defined by the 2010 U.S. Census) are Arrowhead, Barack Obama, Patuxent, and Pointer Ridge.
 Most of the CDP is zoned to Kettering Middle School, with portions zoned instead to Benjamin Tasker and James Madison middle schools.
 The CDP is served by Dr. Henry A Wise, Jr. High School, Largo High School, and Bowie High School.

 The CDP also houses Imagine Foundations at Leeland Charter School.
 The 54 acre campus, which had seven buildings as of 2011, built for the defunct Queen Anne School.